Aed (god): Son of the Dagda

-As son of the Dagda, Aed, described as "faultless" and a bright faced youth was reportedly killed on Benn Bain Baith by Corrgend of Cruach, and buried at Ailech of Imchell.
+As the son of the Dagda, Aed, described as "faultless" and a bright-faced youth, was reportedly killed on Benn Bain Baith by Corrgend of Cruach, and buried at Ailech of Imchell.
 Corrgend killed Aed for having an affair with Corrgend's wife Tethra.
-Corrgend is described as a hero swift of hand and every man's foe who could not find rest and refuge in fields, wood, or sea or anywhere under the white sun after killing Aed.
+Corrgend is described as a hero swift of hand and every man's foe, who could not find rest and refuge in fields, wood, sea, or anywhere under the white sun after killing Aed.
 The Dagda cursed Corrgend, so that he could not remove Aed's body from his back until he found an appropriate stone to mark Aed's grave.
-The Dagda, described as king of the Tuatha Dé Danann, pursued Corggend until he was "storm beaten," then forced Corggend to dig Aed's grave.
+The Dagda, described as the king of the Tuatha Dé Danann, pursued Corggend until he was "storm-beaten", then forced Corggend to dig Aed's grave.
 Here Aed is explicitly described as son of the Dagda and brother of Aengus and Cermait.